 - the guaranteed element of Pension Credit

-If you are not eligible for the working parent offer or the early learning for families in receipt of additional support, then you will still receive the 15 hour entitlement for all 3 and 4 year olds from the term after your child turns 3 until they start school, irrespective of your income level, benefit status, or family circumstances.
+If you are not eligible for the working parent offer or 15 hours Early Learning for 2 year olds, then you will still receive the 15 hour entitlement for all 3 and 4 year olds from the term after your child turns 3 until they start school, irrespective of your income level, benefit status, or family circumstances.

 You can use Tax-Free Childcare or Universal Credit Childcare whilst claiming your 15 or 30 hours of childcare support.

-To find out what funding you are eligible for go to www.childcarechoices.gov.uk
+To find out what funding you are eligible for go to Best Start in Life